dribdat/docs/docs/trouble.md

 for pp in User.query.filter_by(is_admin=False, active=False, sso_id=None):
   if pp.activity_count == 0 and len(pp.roles) == 0 and len(pp.posted_challenges()) == 0: pp.delete()
 ```

+## Updating the requirements file

+Install the [Poetry Export plugin](https://github.com/python-poetry/poetry-plugin-export) (this may not be necessary in the near future), then run:

+`poetry export -f "requirements.txt" --output "requirements/prod.txt" --without-hashes`